longturn/freeciv21/docs/Contributing/msys2.rst

+..
+    SPDX-License-Identifier: GPL-3.0-or-later
+    SPDX-FileCopyrightText: 2022 jwrober <jwrober at gmail.com>
+    SPDX-FileCopyrightText: 2022 zekoz

 Setting up MSYS2 for Windows
 ****************************

 This document is about building and compiling Freeciv21 with MSYS2 on Windows.
 MSYS2 is available from https://www.msys2.org.
-The LongTurn Community builds the Windows Installer packages using MSYS2.
+The Longturn Community builds the Windows Installer packages using MSYS2.

 Setup
 =====

-This chapter is about creating new msys2 build environment.
+This chapter is about creating new MSYS2 build environment.

 #.
 Download MSYS2 from their homepage: https://www.msys2.org/#installation